Reference

 Options

-- -s, --section <PATTERN>
+-s, --section <SECTION>

 Apply only to matching sections.
 If there are patterns on the section stack, push the pattern (that is, apply also to matching sections).